Website, Branded App, Coaching,

 Define the market gap

 Remember that the goal of this research is not to copy what your competitors are doing, but find what differentiates you in the market.
+You can do this by either manual research or by scraping the web and using PerimeterX bypass to gather all the data that you might need.

 Based on such insights identifying the market gap and opportunities should be a piece of cake.